hmrc/ukim-auth-checker-api-service-guide/source/documentation/index.md

 - Request the UKIM Authorisation Status of 1-3000 EORIs passed as an array.

 The API endpoint relates only to Great Britain and Northern Ireland.
-Eventually, you can also use the HMRC sandbox environment to run tests for Great Britain and Northern Ireland transit movements.
+You can also use the HMRC sandbox environment to run tests for Great Britain and Northern Ireland transit movements.

 ## Developer Setup